 Only through God’s grace and mercy, I have walked out my own recovery and restoration process to fulfill His calling on my life.

 What follows is my opinion on this scandal.

-Many believers decry the “cancel culture” pervading our postmodern society which seeks elimination from public view and discourse all references to ideas and people they disagree with over the cultural hot-button issues of our times: so-called “progressive” political ideology, race issues, LGBTQ, and a host of others.
+Many believers decry the “cancel culture” pervading our postmodern society which seeks elimination from public view and discourse all references to ideas and people they disagree with over the cultural hot-button issues of our times: so-called “progressive” political ideology, the racial grievance industrial complex, the Alphabet Mafia’s agenda, and a host of others.

 The tragic truth of the matter is Christendom (the organized expression of Christianity in the earth) originated that concept!